ConservationMetrics/mapgl-tile-renderer/README.md

 It uses [Maplibre-GL Native](https://www.npmjs.com/package/@maplibre/maplibre-gl-native) to render tiles, [Sharp](https://www.npmjs.com/package/sharp) to save them as an image, and Mapbox's [mbtiles Node package](https://www.npmjs.com/package/@mapbox/mbtiles) to compile them into an mbtiles database.

-This tool started as an extension of of [mbgl-renderer](https://github.com/consbio/mbgl-renderer), which was built to export single static map images.
+This tool started as an extension of [mbgl-renderer](https://github.com/consbio/mbgl-renderer), which was built to export single static map images.
 Our thanks go out to the contributors of that project.

 ## Requirements